SuperComponents/email-agent/agent2/spec.md

 We convert the events to LLM context according to a variety of factors.
 This can be thought of as a reducer that turns the events into agent context for determining the next tool call.

+## Eval framework

+The eval framework should run the entire set of LLM "Context to tool call" tests.

+Each eval test defines: events, tools, and expected tool_call response

+The framework iterates over permutations of:
+- LLMClient's (to inject different models)
+- ContextGenerator's (to test different system prompts and event reducers)

+Let's not do n x m permutations, let's run 1 sweep across each set of variables.

+Output a nice grid of the results including which tests failed for which hyperparameters.